Supply Chain Management: Is Blockchain the New RFID?

-Every sector of the market, every actor in the chain, every function in the company would use RFID to improve the logistics performance (right product, right price, right quantity, right quality, right place and right time).
-And due to an obvious need for product traceability and information chain mastering, it has reached the interest of most of the actors.
+Every sector of the market, every actor in the chain, every function of the company would soon use RFID to improve its logistics performance (the right product, the right price, the right quantity, the right place, the right time).
+Responding to a growing need for traceability and control of the information chain, this technology has aroused the interest of a large audience of professionals.

-The two main advantages already identifiable are: 1/ the high level of security offered and 2/ the ability to spread data processing between many devices (instead of using one huge, costy and sensible server).
-Each device involved in the chain is requested to store a small portion of information and counter check the authenticity of data stored by its peers.
-This kind of protocol is essential to secure financial transaction and this was the starting point for Bitcoin that developed the protocol.
+The two main advantages already identified are: 1 / The high level of security guaranteed and 2 / the ability to divide the task of processing data between several terminals (effectively eliminating the need for expensive and sensitive servers).
+Each device nested in the chain is called upon to store part of the global information and is used to counter validate the authenticity of the data stored by its peers.
+The system turns out to be perfect for securing financial transactions and this was the essential point for Bitcoin that is at the origin of the development of this new protocol.

-As Supply Chain Management is entering in the 4.0 era, the Blockchain is an ideal topic to be launched in the air.
-But as for RFID sooner, no example of concrete roll out is available today for our jobs (warehousing, transportation, order processing…).
+With Supply Chain Management gradually entering the 4.0 era, Blockchain is the ideal concept to bring to the fore.
+But just as with RFID earlier, there is no concrete example of application for our logistics professions (warehousing, transport, supplies, etc.).